containerize-com/Products/en/cmdb software/ralph/_index.md

 description: Ralph is an open source resource management software.
 It is Apache 2.0 licensed and offers features such as built-in DC visualization, intuitive UI and more.
 singlepageh1title: A Robust Solution For Real Time Asset Tracking And Reporting
 singlepageh2title: Keep track of all your assets with this equipment management solution.
 It offers a REST API and is designed for data centers and office support management.
-Shortdescriptionlistingpage: Ralph is another alternative open source resource management software.
+Shortdescriptionlistingpage: Ralph is an open source free resource management software.
 It is self-hosted, lightweight and offers many features such as asset tracking, REST API, and more.
 linktitle: Ralph
 Imagetext:  Free CMDB Software
 draft: false